ralna/GALAHAD/doc/Julia/rst-dir/trs_functions.rst

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of rows (and columns) of M.
+		- is a scalar variable of type INT that holds the number of rows (and columns) of M.

 	*
 		- M_type